harreld/Coursera_Capstone/PopularVenueModeling.md

 Choosing what to build in a particular city is a difficult prospect and could involve many factors.
 Location data services such as Foursquare will show what current venues exist in a particular city, but they do not generally tell what venue types _should_ be popular in that city.

-This project explores the development of a model that will predict what venue types would be popular based on analyzing popular types in similar cities.
+This project developed a model that predicts which venue types might be popular based on analyzing popular types in similar cities.
-Such a model would help developers see what venue types would be popular in a particular city and whether those types might be underrepresented there.
+Such a model could help developers see what venue types might be popular in a particular city and whether those types are locally underrepresented.
-The developer could use this information to make better project decisions and increase their return.
+The developer can use this information to make better project decisions and increase their return on investment.
-Also, a model of venue popularity could expose trends and patterns.
+Also, this model of venue popularity can expose trends and patterns.
-For example, it may be possible to find venue types that are popular in a certain region or city size.
+For example, it may be possible to find venue types that are popular in a certain geogrphic region or city size.
-Having this information could lead to better long term planning.
+Having this information can lead to better long term planning.

 ## Data

-Two data sources will be used: Wikipedia for city location and population data; and Foursquare for city venue data.
+Two data sources were used:
+* Wikipedia for city location and population data; and
+* Foursquare for city venue data.

-These two data sources both use Latitude and Longitude which can be used to relate their data sets.
+These two data sources both use Latitude and Longitude which are used to relate their data sets.

 ### Wikipedia City Data